Americans with Disabilities Act (ADA) Compliance and the Virginia Graeme Baker Act (P&SS Act).

 Water Play Components:

-All provisions must be made to comply with the Access Board's Play Area Guidelines if water play components are available.
-Requirements for cross slope, running slope, as well as surface conditions do not have to be adhered to if there is accessible routes, turning spaces that connect to submerged play components, as well as clear floor spaces provided.
+All provisions must be made to comply with the Access Board’s Play Area Guidelines if water play components are available.
+Requirements for cross slope, running slope, and surface conditions do not have to be adhered to if there are accessible routes, turning spaces that connect to submerged play components, and clear floor spaces provided.
 A transfer system may be utilized instead of ramps.

 Other Elements that are Accessible:

-If there is any multi-use facility which include swimming pools, all designers and operators must adhere to ADAAG provisions required for recreation facilities.
-These include dressing rooms, locker rooms, sports activity fields, play areas, as well as saunas.
+If there is any multi-use facility that includes swimming pools, all designers and operators must adhere to ADAAG provisions required for recreation facilities.
+These include dressing rooms, locker rooms, sports activity fields, play areas, and saunas.

-The Pool and Spa Safety Act was inspired by a 7-year old girl named Virginia Graeme Baker who became trapped under water by the suction of a hot tub drain, and drowned subsequently.
+The Pool and Spa Safety Act was inspired by a 7-year old girl named Virginia Graeme Baker, who became trapped underwater by suctioning a hot tub drain and subsequently drowned.
 She had been able to swim without any help since the age of 3 years old.
-In 2002 Graeme had become stuck to a hot tub drain and was not able to get herself free, and even with the efforts made by her mother to free her from the drain, it was too late and Graeme unfortunately died from drowning due to a faulty drain cover that trapped her by the powerful suction.
-It took two men to free Graeme from the force of the suction, and the force from the men's pulling caused the drain cover to break from the force.
+In 2002 Graeme had become stuck to a hot tub drain and was not able to get herself free, and even with the efforts made by her mother to free her from the drain, it was too late and Graeme, unfortunately, died from drowning due to a faulty drain cover that trapped her by the powerful suction.
+It took two men to free Graeme from the suction force, and the force from the men’s pulling caused the drain cover to break from the force.

-Graeme's mother persisted in advocating pool and spa safety.
-Nancy Baker, as well as Safe Kids Worldwide and the Baker family lobbied Congress to obtain support in passing a law to change drain covers and other safety devices, in order to prevent injury and potentially death.
-U.S. Representative Debbie Wasserman Schultz sponsored the statute which was passed into law by the President in December of 2007.
-There was even a national public education campaign that was brought into fruition to raise public awareness over the prevention of drowning and entrapment.
-This campaign was known as Pool Safely: Simple Steps Save Lives, and was originated by CPSC.
+Graeme’s mother persisted in advocating pool and spa safety.
+Nancy Baker, as well as Safe Kids Worldwide and the Baker family, lobbied Congress to obtain support in passing a law to change drain covers and other safety devices to prevent injury and potentially death.
+U.S. Representative Debbie Wasserman Schultz sponsored the statute, passed into law by the President in December of 2007.
+There was even a national public education campaign brought into fruition to raise public awareness over the prevention of drowning and entrapment.
+This campaign was known as Pool Safely: Simple Steps Save Lives and was originated by CPSC.
 If you have not already done so, get your pool P&SS Act compliant today.